k4sth4/UAC-bypass/README.md

 we gonna use [eventvwr-bypassuac.c](https://github.com/k4sth4/UAC-bypass/blob/main/eventvwr-bypassuac.c)

-NOTE: Remember the name of the reverse shell that we generated with masfvenom is shell.exe.
+NOTE: Remember the name of the reverse shell that we generated with msfvenom is shell.exe.
 If you have given another name to payload, must change the name in C script and both our shell.exe and eventvwr-bypassuac.c needs to be on same directory on attacker vm.

 We need to compile the C script to get our exploit.
 ```markdown